AY2425S2-CS2103T-T09-1/tp/docs/DeveloperGuide.md

 * 2a.
 The user does not specify any sorting fields.

     * 2a1.
-INcontact shows an error message indicating that sorting fields are required.
+INcontact shows an error message indicating that indicating the invalid command format.

   Use case ends.